Skaha Bluffs Provincial Park is one of the best places to climb in Canada. 66 crags and over 1000 climbs can be found in three main canyons.

 Guidebooks and climbing equipment (shoes, harnesses, gear and more) can be purchased at Eskala Mountain Sports on Front Street in downtown Penticton.
 Say to store owner Claudia for me – she’s a good friend!

-If you arrive in town on a Sunday in the off season (the only day Eskala closes) and need a guidebook, head to the Book Shop.
+If you arrive in town on a Sunday (the only day Eskala closes) and need a guidebook, head to the Book Shop.
+They may have a second hand copy.

 Excellent lessons and programs are provided by Skaha Rock Adventures, owned by the immensely knowledgeable and enthusiastic Russ Turner.
 Small group climbing tours and intro to climb courses are also offered by Hoodoo Adventures.